Hannah Szenes: Legacy and commemoration

+Szenes has been a significant subject in film, stage, and narrative histories, where her life and mission have been dramatized to preserve her legacy.

+Eli, Eli (A Walk to Caesarea)

 Szenes was a poet and playwright, writing both in Hungarian and Hebrew.
 The best known of these is "A Walk to Caesarea", commonly known as Eli, Eli ("My God, My God").
-The well-known melody was composed by David Zahavi.
-Many singers have sung it, including Ofra Haza, Regina Spektor, and Sophie Milman.
+The well-known melody was composed by David Zehavi.
+Many singers have performed it, including Ofra Haza, Regina Spektor, and Sophie Milman.
 It was used to close some versions of the film Schindler's List.